SaaS MVP definition

 • What are current solutions on the market?

-Gather as much information from people that fit your customer persona.
 If your idea for a project doesn’t have an audience, maybe it’s not the best idea.
 On the other hand, don’t spread yourself too thin if your audience has many pains.
 Instead, focus on one specific problem and decide on the best way to solve it.

-2. Study the market and competitors
+2. Study the Market and Competitors

 • What is the size of your market, and is there a demand for a new solution?